 Did you see the 30 Rock episode where Jon Hamm plays the eternally clueless, super sexy guy, because everybody is so in love with him they can’t criticize a single thing he does?

 Drew: Yes you can – the hot Italian lady from the Food Network told me so.Some people are born chefs.
 Like the rat in Ratatouille.

 Maybe you’re a natural chef who tosses oils and spices together with the offhanded confidence that usually only comes with years in the kitchen (plus real talent and practice).
 Or maybe you end up dousing a chunk of fish with cotton candy soda and calling it a day.
 Anything is possible.
-I’m not one of them, but perhaps you are.
+I’m not one of the natural chefs (I’m pretty decent at putting good ingredients together and it tasting good, but I need lots of practice and I’m far from the best), but perhaps you are.

 I believe, however, that some people are better at being chefs than other people.

 Socrates said, “The unexamined life is not worth living.”

 I also believe a more examined, thoughtful relationship is “better” than an unexamined one, or, specifically, that it has the chance of being better.
 (After all, one can self examine without any real benefit towards oneself or others.).
 Is polyamory better than monogamy?
 That’s the wrong question.
 Does it not only allow for, but force, a more examined relationship?
 Yes (as with any form of relationship anarchy, as you are creating your own standards and therefore must accept the consequences of so doing).

 Polyamory in is its very structure encourages and even forces self-examination.
 As someone with a relatively low risk tolerance, this appeals to me.
 It means that many of my relationships shatter upon impact, but it also means I know sooner than later if the relationship is suited for the two (or more) of us.